Hansuai-Hong/hansuai-hong.github.io/_posts/2024-03-01_Applied_Data_Science_Project.md

 2 models were build.
 1st model was based on traditional Random forest approach and 2nd model was baesd on RNN deep learning approach. both models can achieved >90% accuracy after fine tuning and improvement.

 Recommendation & improvement:
-Further improvemetn can be done as using the predictive result to replace current data set which rating and is_recommended is empty.
-Also, the coding can be further improved by adding in the new data set to existing data set to retrain to achieve self learning and self improvemnt to imporve the accuracy.
+Further improvement can be done as using the predictive result to replace current data set which rating and is_recommended is null.
+Also, the model can be further improved by adding in any new data sets into existing data set to achieve self learning and self improvemnt to achieve higher accuracy.

 # AI Ethics